 - Repair water and roof leaks

-- Manage pest control in communal areas
+- Manage pest control in communal areas and inside homes (see pest control toolkit)

 - Structural repairs to walls, floors, ceiling, stairs and bannisters